Anastacia-M/PowerBI-Financial-Report/README.md

 **Power BI Service:** Deployed to share the report for collaboration.

 ### Data Cleaning and Preparation
-The "Financial Sample.xlsx" file was imported into Power BI, and key transformations were applied to ensure data consistency.
-This included formatting columns like Units Sold and Segment, filtering out discontinued products, and renaming columns for clarity.
-A Calendar Table was created to facilitate time-based analysis, and relationships were established to ensure the data could be properly visualized across different dimensions.
+The [Financial_Sample.xlsx](./Financial_Sample.xlsx) file was imported into Power BI, and key transformations were applied to ensure data consistency.
+This included formatting columns like **Units Sold** and **Segment**, filtering out discontinued products, and renaming columns for clarity.
+A **Calendar Table** was created to facilitate time-based analysis, and relationships were established to ensure the data could be properly visualized across different dimensions.
 These steps set the foundation for building accurate and insightful reports.

 ### Exploratory Data Analysis
 The dashboard allows users to explore key questions related to financial performance: